Trump tells governors he is setting new coronavirus social distancing guidelines

 President Donald Trump told America's governors in a letter Thursday that his administration will soon set new social distancing guidelines as the coronavirus pandemic worsens.

-Trump said that the new testing abilities would allow his administration to identify "high-risk, medium-risk and low-risk" counties.
-And these new guidelines will assist governors and other officials in deciding on "maintaining, increasing or relaxing social distancing and other mitigation measures they have put in place."
+Trump said the new testing abilities would allow his administration to identify "high-risk, medium-risk and low-risk" counties.
+And those new guidelines will assist governors and other officials in deciding on "maintaining, increasing or relaxing social distancing and other mitigation measures they have put in place."

 Public health experts have said easing restrictions too soon could overburden hospitals and lead to more deaths and economic damage related to the virus.